-If you want to add new pages or customize existing pages in your community, you can use Force.com Sites or Community Builder.
+When you create a community, you can create a Lightning community or a Salesforce Tabs + Visualforce community.
 With either option, you can create branded, publicly available pages such as landing or marketing pages, and private custom pages that only community members can access.

-So which option should you use to customize your community?
+So which option should you use?
 Well, that depends on your skills and the needs of your organization.
-You can even use a mixture of Force.com pages and Community Builder pages for complete control over your customizations.